 We just need to recognize that when it happens, and then act accordingly so we don’t find ourselves at the top of the ladder we worked hard to climb… only to realize it’s leaning up against the wrong wall.

-Rest, Refresh, and Reset — Then Get Back into Action
+Rest, Refresh, and Reset to Get Back into Action in Life After Debt

-Then turn the volume back up on your efforts and get back into action — even if you don’t have a very specific goal to hit next.
-It may be that you simply want to continue to save so that you have the flexibility to choose a new goal down the road, and that’s absolutely fine.
+Then turn the volume back up on your efforts and get back into action… even if, as it turns out, you don’t have a very specific goal to hit next.